kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Module2_Exercise_Answers.md

--- HAVING filters are applied to grouped results AFTER aggregation -- - AVG(e.BaseSalary) > 65000: filters departments based on calculated average -- This filter can only work after the GROUP BY creates department groups
+-- HAVING filters are applied to grouped results AFTER aggregation -- - AVG(e.BaseSalary) > 65000: filters departments based on calculated average -- This filter can only work after the GROUP BY creates d.DepartmentName groups
 ```

 **Explanation**: